ZacCranko/training-cookbook/docs/training_cookbook.md

 ```python
 {{ tagged_block('training_cookbook.py', 'adam-apply') }}
 ```
-By ordering the arguments to `adam_apply` with `train_state.params` first,[^4] `jax.tree.map` uses the tree structure of `train_state.params` to perform the map.
-This means that `train_state.opt` is only flattened down to the leaves of the parameter state.
-This leaves the optimizer state partially flattened, and we are able to retrieve states relevant to `param` in the body of `adam_apply`.
+Because `train_state.params` is the first argument, `jax.tree.map` uses its tree structure to guide the mapping process.[^3] This means that `train_state.opt` is traversed only as deep as the leaves of `train_state.params`.
+The optimizer state for each parameter is therefore passed in as a complete subtree, which allows us to easily access all relevant states (like `mu` and `nu`) for a given `param` inside `adam_apply`.

 !!! tip
     If we wished to use different optimization algorithms and states on different parameters in our model (or freeze some parameters), we could achieve this by modifying the body of `adam_apply` and replacing `jax.tree.map` with `jax.tree_util.tree_map_with_path`, which allows the operand function to customize its behavior depending on the parameter.

-[^4]: We could have achieved the same behavior equivalently by ordering `grad` first.

 ## The Training Loop
 ```python {hl_lines="11-13"}